 How to Configure Canvas for Delphinium

 In most cases, Delphinium only reads data from Canvas to create engaging and motivating experiences for students.
 This has the advantage of allowing you add Delphinium to ANY course very quickly.
-In most cases, you will not need to make any change to your course to use Delphinium.
+You will typically not need to make any change to your course to use Delphinium.

 However, there are a few Canvas settings that you can modify to improve how Delphinium works.
 These are described below and quick links are available to the right.